wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

 QUESTION [4] - What monitoring is desired?

-Examples at each aspect of the system:
+Examples of usage statistics:

+* Cloud Regions
+* Cloud resource components (Nodes, ELB)
+* Files

 * User logins
 * User Groups
 * Rate of users abondoning workflows
 * Number of accesses over time

+Example of "shallow" metrics:

 * Number of incidents to investigate
 * TTD (Time To Detect) issue